-Policies governing when and how changes in family composition must be reported can be found at Required Interim Re.Error!
-Reference source not found.
+Policies governing when and how changes in family composition must be reported can be found at Changes in Family and Household Composition in the chapter on Continued Occupancy and Reexaminations.

-10.7 SECURITY DEPOSITS
+10.7 Security Deposits

 Residents must pay a security deposit to LRHA at the time of admission.
 The amount of the security deposit will be equal to the family's total tenant payment at the time of move-in, and must be paid in full prior to occupancy, except as noted below.